-Shopping for a clothes dryer is a bit more simple than shopping for a washer but there are many more options today than in years past.
+Shopping for a clothes dryer is a bit more simple than shopping for a washer but there are many more options today from every brand than in years past.
 Today's clothes dryers offer a wide-range of features to compliment washing machines.
-Before you buy, take time to consider your the laundry needs of your family and recycling it in a creative way to keep it out of the landfill.
+Before you buy, take time to consider the laundry needs of your family and recycling your old dryer in a creative way to keep it out of the landfill.

 Is a Matching Set Necessary?

 The main benefit of purchasing a washer/dryer set is that the styles, colors and heights will match.
 They are more attractive but certainly not necessary to doing laundry well.
 The average life expectancy of a dryer is 13 years; so weigh that against buying a new one right now.
 Read what you need to know about buying a washer - matching or not!

 There are two basic dryer options in the United States: traditional front load or front load with steam to remove odors and wrinkles.
 Each is available in gas-fueled or electricity run options.